MultiSafepay/docs/content/getting-started/email-styling.md

     In the **From address** field, enter the email address you want the email sent from, e.g. sales@yourcompany.com.

-    ❗️ **Note:** If you enter a from address other than noreply@multisafepay.com, to avoid emails being marked as spam, we recommend adding the following DNS record to your domain:
+    **⚠️ Note:** If you enter a from address other than noreply@multisafepay.com, to avoid emails being marked as spam, we recommend adding the following DNS record to your domain:

     ```
     v=spf1 ip4:213.189.0.0/23 ip4:185.99.128.0/22 mx